trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 </figure>

-At the Berlin Museum of Natural History, a specimen of a horseshoe crab preserved in alcohol bears the inventory number “ZMB [Berlin Zoological Museum] 48487”.
+At the Berlin Museum of Natural History, a specimen of a horseshoe crab preserved in alcohol bears the inventory number “ZMB [Zoological Museum Berlin] 48487”.
 It is one of a series of historical wet specimens of the species _Limulus polyphemus_ (Linnaeus, 1758).[^1] These limulus specimens were not originally part of the natural history museum’s collection and have a long history behind them that has taken them through different stations.
 The history of these animals and the species as a whole is a good example of how an animal’s significance and utilisation change in different scientific contexts, as does its epistemological status and even its entire mode of existence.

-## From the aquarium via the teaching collection to the museum: Provenance histories
+## From the Aquarium via the Teaching Collection to the Museum: Provenance Histories

 If the historical limulus specimens in Berlin’s Museum of Natural History were not originally intended for its collection, where did they come from, and what was their purpose?
 What kinds of distances did they cover over time, and what can they tell us about the history of the collection?